-Former Springfield Parking Authority Operations and Facilities Manager Kelly Giampa Fined $3,000 for Soliciting Bribes
+Former Springfield Parking Authority Operations and Facilities Manager Kelly Giampa Fined $3,000

 According to a Disposition Agreement issued, Edward Rossi, whose wife worked at the Authority, expressed interest in bidding on a contract to remove and replace a retaining wall at an Authority parking lot.
 After Authority Executive Director Clement Chelli questioned whether the contract could be awarded to the spouse of an Authority employee, Giampa told Rossi that she would make sure Rossi got the contract if Rossi gave her $1,000.
 Giampa also proposed that Rossi give her friend $1,000 in return for her friend's name being used on the contract instead of Rossi's.